martinpihrt/OSPy-plugins/plugins/tank_monitor/README.md

 * Display as liters or m3:
   Show measured water as liters or m3.

+* Use averaging for samples:
+  If checked, averaging of measured values will be performed (this option affects the speed of response to the measured value

+* Number of samples for average:
+  Enter the number count for samples

 * Send an E-mail with an error that there is minimum water in the tank:
   For this function required E-mail plugin.